aegis-icons/aegis-icons/FAQ.md

 ```
 <sup><i>Replace the</i> <code>YYYYMMDD</code> <i>with version number you want.</i></sup>

-After executing command, there should icon pack build as `aegis-icons.zip`.
+After executing command, there should be icon pack build as `aegis-icons.zip`.